 I reluctantly kept going and we got to the Cranford Rose Garden, but it was still too early for roses.

 We were really hungry from all the walking and the smell of fruit trees and herbs all around us, I suggested we go to the greenhouses to eat .
 So on our way there we passed the fruit trees and the herbs garden just breaking through the ground.

 Let me preface this by saying it is beyond hot and humid in these greenhouses and because of that everything is always in bloom.

 The next section of the greenhouse was the about the art of the Bonsai tree, these trees have to be at least fifty years old because they were huge for Bonsai standards.

 The next room we moved on to was the desert room, dry, hot, and filled with cacti and succulents.

-The haze you see over the pictures from the next room are from the humidity in the rain forest room .
+The haze you see over the pictures is from the humidity in the rainforest room.

 The aquatic house and orchid collection were next, another super humid and hot room, at this point just praying my 24-hour deodorant would hold up because I was glistening!

 The fragrance in this section was like a thick perfume, everything planted here is very fragrant including the herbs.
 We are getting really tired by this point and it was our last new spot before doubling back in the Japanese Garden again and that was because I wanted a couple more pictures and I was hoping that some of the crowds had cleared out by this time.

 On the way out of the Brooklyn Botanic Garden, there is a nursery where you can bring a piece of the garden home with you.
 And the people on staff will direct you everything that a new home gardener could need, like artificial grow lights and fertilizer.
 Then you can decide how extensive you want to make your little green world.